 6. Chichen Itza - c.
 AD 600

-The Chichen Itza is an archaeological site located in Mexico’s Yucatán State.
+Chichen Itza is an archaeological site located in Mexico’s Yucatán State.
 It is a pre-Columbian city that was built during the Terminal Classic period by the Maya people.
 The historical value of the site makes it eligible to be one of the seven wonders of the world.
 Chichen Itza is believed to have been one of the major cities of the Mayan world and constructions in the city exhibit a variety of architectural styles.

 5. Machu Picchu - c.
 AD 1450

 The dream destination of millions of people across the world, Machu Picchu, is one of the seven wonders of the world.
 It is located in the Cusco Region of Peru’s Machupicchu District.
 According to the majority of archaeologists, the Inca emperor Pachacuti built Machu Picchu as an estate at around 1450.
 The site developed as a city but was abandoned a century later during the Spanish Conquest.
-The site remained largely unknown to the rest of the world till its discovery by the American explorer Hiram Bingham.
+The site remained largely unknown to the rest of the world until its discovery by the American explorer Hiram Bingham.
 Machu Picchu is the best representation of the Incan way of life.
 Its architecture represents the Incan style.
 The three significant structures of the site are the Temple of the Sun, the Inti Watana, and the Room of the Three Windows.

 4. Christ the Redeemer - Opened October 12, 1931